 It's also commonly known that birth control reduces the amount of overall testosterone output too.
 This occurs through the same kind of mechanism that's inhibiting the estrogen and progesterone.
 That is, the overall flow of hormones in the hormone cascade is decreased.
 The body still has a signal to make hormones but since some of the enzymes are blocked by the birth control, hormone production shifts into producing things like cortisol.
 Women on birth control will see much higher blood cortisol.
 That will have an effect on your overall stress response.
 The sex hormones are not being produced at the same abundance but you still have the synthetic versions to offset things at the tissue level.
 In exchange you have high cortisol and very little testosterone.

 When you start birth control some of the physiological hormone changes described above may account for those side effects you may experience.
 You have to weigh if the risk benefit ratio works out for you and what you need for your health right now.

-That should give you a better understanding of what what hormones are affected by caffeine.
+That should give you a better understanding of can birth control mess up hormone levels.
 If you have questions about the content in this article, please ask it in the comment section below.

-If you want a customized plan on how to optimize your hormones, click in the link below to get started.
+If you want a customized plan on balancing your hormone levels, click in the link below to get started.